atanasster/grommet-controls/src/js/components/NumberInput/README.md

 ## undefined
 A masked number input, with widgets to increment/decrement the value.
-Automatically converts the value to a numeric type, so you dont have to parse strings in your onChange event.
       Additionally, all properties of MaskedInput apply